IntelRealSense/librealsense/wrappers/opencv/dnn/readme.md

 ## Implementation Details

-Unline the other samples, this demo requires access to the exact depth values.
+Unlike the other samples, this demo requires access to the exact depth values.
 We generate a matrix of floating point values (in meters) using the following helper function:
 ```cpp
 auto depth_mat = depth_frame_to_meters(pipe, depth_frame);
 ```